Complete Guide On How To Create A Mobile App Startup

 Asking someone for feedback on an imaginary product would get you an imaginary kind of a response.
 Don’t ever take someone’s advice who doesn’t have to bear the consequences of it.
 Believe in someone who’s used your app.
 Better still, seek advice from people who’ve paid to use your app.

-#4 – Don’t raise money before you have a validated app.
+#4 – Don’t raise money before you have a validated mobile app.

 Raising venture funding is one of the toughest things to do.
-When you want to build a mobile app startup, focus on building the product and getting customers.
+When you want to create a mobile app startup, focus on building the product and getting customers.

 Your Plan A should always be to get to market assuming you wont secure a VC before you launch.
 Your startup ambitions should not be dependent on a VC, but your determination to become a successful entrepreneur.